NYPL/scsb_item_updater/README.md

 ### High Level Workflow:

+This application...

-1. Consume messages from Amazon SQS.
+1. Consumes messages from Amazon SQS.
-2. Persist those messages into Redis, and delete them from SQS.
+2. Persists those messages into Redis, and delete them from SQS.
-3. Work the messages from Redis using [resque](https://github.com/resque/resque) in a separate process.
+3. Works messages from Redis using [resque](https://github.com/resque/resque) in a separate process.

 ### Details